All This and World War II

 All This and World War II is a 1976 musical documentary film directed by Susan Winslow.

+Synopsis

-It juxtaposes Beatles songs covered by a variety of musicians with World War II newsreel footage and 20th Century Fox films.
+The film juxtaposes Beatles songs covered by a variety of musicians with archival World War II newsreel footage and excerpts from 20th Century Fox films made during the era.

 Cast

 The film features clips from contemporary newsreels.
 Scenes from Four Jills in a Jeep, Guadalcanal Diary, The Longest Day, Tora!
 Tora!
 Tora!, Patton, A Bell for Adano, Great Guns, and other 20th Century Fox war films are also used.
 A scene from Casablanca, a Warner Bros.
 Pictures film, was used.

 Footage of Edgar Bergen and Charlie McCarthy, Humphrey Bogart, Neville Chamberlain, Winston Churchill, Dwight D. Eisenhower, Clark Gable, Laurel and Hardy, Adolf Hitler, Bob Hope, Charles Lindbergh, Douglas MacArthur, Benito Mussolini, Eleanor Roosevelt, Franklin D. Roosevelt, Joseph Stalin, and James Stewart is used in the film.

 Production

-Russ Regan came up with the film after having dreams of Hitler in Berchtesgaden set to The Fool on the Hill, the Liberation of Paris set to Michelle, and the attack on Pearl Harbor set to Here Comes the Sun.
-Frankie Laine stated that he covered Maxwell's Silver Hammer solely because Reizner was his friend and that there "not much else to say".
+Russ Regan came up with the film after having dreams of Hitler in Berchtesgaden set to "The Fool on the Hill", the Liberation of Paris set to "Michelle", and the attack on Pearl Harbor set to "Here Comes the Sun".

 Lou Reizner was the musical director of Sgt.
 Pepper's Lonely Hearts Club Band, but left the project while retaining the rights to three performances by the Bee Gees.
 Reizner made the soundtrack for All This and World War II with Wil Malone.
 The backing sound was provided by the London Symphony Orchestra.
+Frankie Laine stated that he covered "Maxwell's Silver Hammer" solely because Reizner was his friend and that there was "not much else to say".

 Sanford Lieberson asked Terry Gilliam to direct the film, but Gilliam declined the offer.
 Susan Winslow, a 24-year old researcher for the film, was promoted to director due to her selection of footage; it was the only film she directed.
 Colin J. Berwick edited the film.
 It took three years to produce the film and researchers went through one million feet of film.
 The budget was around $650,000.